Calvin Johnson: Early life

 Johnson was 6 feet tall in middle school, and 6 feet 4 inches as a sophomore in high school.
 He attended Sandy Creek High School in Tyrone, Georgia, and was a letterman in football and a baseball standout.
 In football, he was a three-year starter as a wide receiver for the Patriots football team.
 As a sophomore, he made 34 receptions for 646 yards and 10 touchdowns.
 As a junior, Johnson caught 40 passes for 736 yards and eight touchdowns.
 His #81 was retired on October 22, 2010.

 Johnson was rated among the nation's top 10 wide receivers and top 100 players by virtually every recruiting analyst.
 He was tabbed the No. 4 wide receiver and No. 15 player in the nation by TheInsiders.com, and named to the Super Southern 100 by the Atlanta Journal-Constitution, the Rivals 100 by Rivals.com, TheInsiders.com Hot 100, the SuperPrep All-America 275, and the Prep Star Top 100 Dream Team.

 Johnson was also rated as the best player in Georgia, No. 12 in the Southeast and No. 37 in the nation by Rivals.com, the No. 7 wide receiver in the nation by SuperPrep, and first-team all-state selection (Class AAAA) by the Atlanta Journal-Constitution.
 Finally, he was tabbed to the AJC's preseason Super 11.
 By the time he was a junior, he was ranked as within the top 10 wide receivers and the top 100 players in the nation by almost every writer.
+As a senior, Johnson finished as runner-up for Georgia 4A Division Player of the Year to future NFL head coach Sean McVay, then a star quarterback for Marist.